Update: Budget 2020 tax cuts

 - Increasing the threshold of the 32.5% tax bracket from $90,000 to $120,000 (providing up to $1,350 in tax relief).

-These tax cuts will be backdated to July 1, 2020, and once the bill for these changes goes through Parliament they will be then passed on to eligible taxpayers through their regular pay packets.
+These tax cuts were backdated to July 1, 2020, and they will be passed on to eligible taxpayers through their regular pay packets.

 Total tax savings for 2020-2021